• What is Copywriting?

 Now, to be clear, I didn’t come up with these questions myself.
 They come from a book called The Right Questions by Debbie Ford.
 (If you’re interested, I highly suggest you read the book too.
 It’s good.)

-But they’re so valuable that I had to make sure you had three of those questions at your disposal as your second framework.
+They’re so valuable that I wanted to make sure you had three of those questions at your disposal as your second framework.

 As you’re evaluating a decision, ask yourself: